wrapl/minilang-libs/docs/library/db/postgres.rst

 :mini:`meth (Connection: connection):query(SQL: string, Arg: any, ...): list[tuple] | nil`
    Executes :mini:`SQL` on :mini:`Connection`,  with arguments :mini:`Argᵢ` if supplied.
    Returns a list of tuples (for ``SELECT``,  etc) or :mini:`nil` for commands without results.

+:mini:`meth (Arg₁: connection):reconnect(Arg₂: number)`
+   *TBD*

+:mini:`meth (Settings: map):ConnectionT: connection`
+   Connects to a Postgresql database with the supplied settings.

+:mini:`meth :ConnectionT(Name₁ is Value₁, ...): connection`
+   Connects to a Postgresql database with the supplied settings.

 .. _type-statement: